Everything you need to know about phygital commerce

 Mobile devices will act as a key phygital touchpoint, linking the physical and digital shopping experience.
 Apps will enhance in-store experiences with personalized offers, location-based notifications, and seamless checkout options.

 For instance, “store mode” in mobile apps enhances the in-store shopping experience by providing customers with tailored tools and information when they enter a physical store.
-When activated, the app may offer features such as real-time inventory checks, aisle navigation, personalized promotions, and faster checkout options like mobile payment or self-checkout.
-It can also notify customers of exclusive in-store deals or allow them to scan items for additional product details.
+When activated, the app may offer features such as real-time inventory checks, aisle navigation, personalized promotions, and faster checkout options, such as mobile payment or self-checkout.
+It can also notify customers about exclusive in-store deals or let them scan items for additional product details.

 Implementing phygital commerce: Requirements